jonasViehweger/change-detection/README.md

 # Basic Project Structure

-These is the basic structure of your repository
+This is the basic structure of your repository

 <pre>
 project_name/